In This Article

 © Courtesy of Simon Dannhauer - Fotolia.com

-Bahia Honda is a remote island on the Lower Florida Keys, close to the west end of the Seven Mile Bridge, which links the Keys to the Florida mainland.
+I decided to start my tour at Bahia Honda State Park because of its location close to the west end of the Seven Mile Bridge, which links the Keys to the Florida mainland.
 Bahia Honda State Park is one of the southernmost state parks and offers visitors an idyllic location to relax and unwind, surrounded by beautiful beaches, wonderful wildlife, and clear, warm waters.

 Everything you need for a beach holiday is right on your doorstep – there are campsites right on the edge of the ocean and a few stilted cabins overlooking the bay.